The Two Paths to Connect Freshservice to Google BigQuery

 As you think about the data you will need for analytics, don’t forget that Portable offers no-code integrations to other similar applications.

-Regardless of the SaaS solution you use, it’s important to find a service management solution with robust data available for analytics.
+Regardless of the SaaS solution you use, it’s important to find a solution with robust data available for analytics.

 Load: Which Destinations Are Best for Your Freshservice ETL Pipeline?